 "Why, but why should I bless His name?
 The Eternal, Lord of the Universe, the All-Powerful and Terrible, was silent.
 What had I to thank Him for?"

 This quote reveals Eliezer's growing resentment towards God.
 He questions the rationale behind praising a God who remains silent in the face of such immense suffering.
-The use of rhetorical questions underscores his doubt and anger.
 This passage marks a significant turning point in Eliezer's spiritual journey, as he begins to distance himself from traditional religious beliefs.
+Practically speaking, the use of rhetorical questions underscores his doubt and anger.
 He feels abandoned by God and struggles to reconcile his faith with the reality of the Holocaust.

 -